 Are unmanned aerial vehicles better suited for counterterrorism (CT) or counterinsurgency (COIN) operations.

 The three topics above were selected to comply with one another in the following way.
 The evidence argue that the unmanned aerial vehicles are a progression naturally, of a technologically superior military, and the party responsible for any wrongdoing is from the person’s operation the drones; hence, a transparent policy should man its utilization to make sure that unmanned aerial vehicles’ reputation is not entirely negative.
-In short, if unmanned aerial vehicles are utilized according to the transparent policy manning their utilization, and UAVs are being misused, it might be simpler to hold a person responsible the latter’s misuse, and not blaming the drones.
+In short, if unmanned aerial vehicles are utilized according to the transparent policy manning their utilization, and UAVs are being misused then it is human decisions that are at fault for misuse of the technology. .
 As there is proliferation of drone technology and the Unmanned Aerial Vehicles get increasingly relied upon, analyzing the utilization in lieu of ground forces in regions such as North Africa is an effective next step.
 Summing up that unmanned aerial vehicles will not entirely replace the essence of engagement of the people on the ground, evaluating the role of unmanned aerial vehicles in counterterrorism and counterinsurgency operations is a logical next step for the last chapter.
 The final chapter reiterates previous arguments that a concise mission must be evaluated in order to make sure that the drones are effectively utilized by the military.
 A concise and clear mission, accompanied by a transparent policy manning the use of drones, gives appropriate and effective guidelines for the utilization of force in achieving the strategic goals of the US, and also preserving the UAVs’ reputation as an invaluable asset rather than a liability that fuels an insurgency or raising the ranks of terrorist organizations.

 Chapter Two